ResiSense/ResiSense.github.io/DEV-WIKI.md

 6. If you want to add an alias for the page, add it to the `redirectAliasPaths` array; be careful of path collisions!

 ## Shortcut for lazies
 I recommend you to go through the steps above to understand how the site works.
-But still here's a shortcut if you are lazy and don't want to go through [#getting-started](#-getting-started).
+But still here's a shortcut if you are lazy and don't want to go through [#getting-started](#getting-started).
 You can just get a file and upload/dump it [here](https://github.com/ResiSense/ResiSense.github.io/tree/main/pages) and I will take care of the rest.
-Use the ResiSense GitHub account to do this maybe despite it normally being [a terrible idea](#-committing-changes).
+Use the ResiSense GitHub account to do this maybe despite it normally being [a terrible idea](#committing-changes).

-# ✨ Working on the frontend
+# ✨Working on the frontend
 > Remember: copy-and-pasting is your friend!

 The frontend primarily makes use of [templates](#template), [CSS embeds](#css-embeds), and [runtime JS](#runtime-js) to structure the site.
 Your domain should mainly be `templates/`, `styles/`, and `scripts/`.
-Make sure you [understand the repository structure](#-understanding-the-repository-structure).
+Make sure you [understand the repository structure](#understanding-the-repository-structure).
-[Test the site](#-testing-the-site) after making changes to ensure that they are displayed correctly.
+[Test the site](#testing-the-site) after making changes to ensure that they are displayed correctly.

-# 🖼️ Working on the framework
+# 🖼️Working on the framework
 If you are working on the framework, you are probably comfortable enough to know what you are doing. [`siteBuilder.ts`](/siteBuilder.ts) is the entry point of the framework.
 Good luck!

 ## `PageData`